German vice chancellor warns China of consequences of Russia stance

 The technical lead of Chinese car manufacturers is hard-earned and not the result of subsidies, said Zheng.
 His country also exports only 12.5% of its electric cars and sells them abroad at a higher price than at home.

-Zheng called on Germany to show leadership and for the Berlin government to correct the wrong European approach.
+Zheng called on Germany to show leadership and for the Berlin government to correct what he labelled Europe's wrong approach.